Oaklight/openwrt-dfs-checker/README_en.md

    ```

 By following these steps, the script will automatically run upon router reboot, with logs maintained for management and debugging.

+### Default Values in the Service File

+The service file now includes default values for the primary channel ( `108` ), fallback channel ( `149` ), and backoff type ( `linear` ).
+These values can be customized by modifying the service file or passing arguments when starting the script manually.

+---

+### Key Updates:

+1. **DeepSeek Tools**: The script was interactively modified using **DeepSeek-V3** together with **DeepSeek-R1-Lite**, which significantly improved the development process and script functionality.
+2. **Simplified CLI**: The script now requires only three arguments (`channel`, `fallback_channel`, and `backoff_type`), as it automatically identifies the 5G radio and its interfaces.
+3. **Default Values**: The service file includes default values for the primary channel, fallback channel, and backoff type.
+4. **Improved Documentation**: The README now reflects the latest changes, including the new CLI interface, service file updates, and the use of **DeepSeek-V3** and **DeepSeek-R1-Lite**.

+This update ensures the documentation is aligned with the latest script and service file changes, making it easier for users to understand and use the tool.